THE MODERATING TEAM

 Alison Brown is a consultant specialising in healthcare governance and clinical governance.
 Alison has extensive experience in the Victorian health systems working with clinicians, managers and boards on developing appropriate systems and processes to support effective governance.
 Alison has a background as a clinician, quality manager, researcher and project manager.
 In addition to consultancy work, Alison is currently conducting a study, as a PhD candidate at the University of Melbourne, investigating the characteristics of effective governance of healthcare quality.
 Alison has a Master of Public Health and has undertaken the company directors course at the Australian Institute of Company Directors.

-Ellie is a Research Assistant with PTP and works at the School of Regulation and Global Governance, Australian National University.
+Ellie is a Research Fellow at the University of New South Wales.
 She holds a Combined Bachelor of Arts and Science from the ANU with first class honours in Human Ecology.
 Her specialisation within Human Ecology is system thinking methods to support public policy.
 Her work to date focusses on the insights that systems science can bring to policy that impacts upon the social determinants to health and to health equity.
 She is passionate about teaching and she has tutored for multiple courses within the Fenner School of Environment and Society, and currently tutors for the course Complex Environmental Problems in Action.

 Dr SARAH-JANE FENTON